anygizer/groupdocs-annotation-java-spring-sample-slim/README.md

 *All dependencies are configured in POM.xml file, saved in `libs` folder and added in `install_libs.bat` file to easy install them into local maven repository.

-More details about GroupDocs.Assembly for Java see here: http://groupdocs.com/java/document-annotation-library
+More details about GroupDocs.Annotation for Java see here: http://groupdocs.com/java/document-annotation-library

 ###[Sign, Manage, Annotate, Assemble, Compare and Convert Documents with GroupDocs](http://groupdocs.com)
 1. [Sign documents online with GroupDocs Signature](http://groupdocs.com/apps/signature)